Few options for G7 trade chiefs to alleviate supply pinch | Business

 U.S. Treasury Secretary Janet Yellen described the phenomenon as a "very, very unusual shock" that shifted spending away from services such as travel, lodging and restaurants.
 "Instead, we've been gobbling up goods and commodities like we've never seen before," Yellen told MSNBC in an interview https://www.msnbc.com/stephanie-ruhle/watch/secy-yellen-discusses-economic-recovery-efforts-after-very-unusual-shock-of-covid-pandemic-124029509961 that aired on Wednesday.

-British Finance Minister Rishi Sunak last week called on G7 governments https://www.reuters.com/business/uks-sunak-calls-g7-work-together-supply-chain-difficulties-2021-10-12 to work together to tackle supply chain disruptions.
-But the boom in consumption that has pushed U.S. consumer spending on durable goods 25% above trend this year won't last and will likely be replaced by below-normal demand in 2022, UBS Chief Economist Paul Donovan said in a note to clients.
-This will slow GDP growth and cool inflation.
+Britain's finance minister, Rishi Sunak, last week called on G7 governments https://www.reuters.com/business/uks-sunak-calls-g7-work-together-supply-chain-difficulties-2021-10-12 to work together to tackle supply chain disruptions.
+But the boom in consumption that has pushed U.S. consumer spending on durable goods 25% above trend this year will not last and will likely be replaced by below-normal demand in 2022, UBS Chief Economist Paul Donovan said in a note to clients.
+That will slow GDP growth and cool inflation.

 "Once the pent-up demand has been satisfied, there is no further need to spend.
 The person who has bought a new washing machine this year does not rush to buy another new washing machine next year," Donovan wrote.
 PEAK CRISIS?